-The neck of this guitar is crafted from maple; this sturdy wood creates a pleasant, clear sound that can help you hear tonal shifts as you learn to play.
+The neck of this guitar is crafted from maple.
+This is a sturdy wood that will create a pleasant, clear sound that can help you hear tonal shifts as you learn to play.
 Combined with the solid wood body, the maple delivers a smooth, responsive playing experience.
 The durable top profile features fine curves that are engineered to support maximum control.
-As a result, you can play this instrument when you’re standing or sitting with ease.
+As a result, you can easily play this instrument standing, sitting or jumping around.

 This bundle includes all of the equipment you need to start practicing your new guitar.
 The included amp features a connector for a guitar and a microphone, which is handy if you plan to play and sing.
-The strap helps support the instrument when you’re sitting or standing, and the strings and picks allow you to set up the guitar immediately.
+The strap helps support the instrument when you’re sitting or standing, and the strings and picks so you can set up and play immediately.